obaidullah01/translatorAi/README.md

 Task 3 : Translator AI

-When a User enter English text, and the code will translate it to Hindi using the Google Translate API.
-The translated text will be printed as output
+When a User enter an English text, the code will translate it to Hindi text using the Google Translate API.